-Since 1897 Leicester Society of Artists have held exhibitions at New Walk Museum & Art Gallery.
-Leicester, but the history of the early years of the society dates back to 1880.
+Leicester Society of Artists was formed in 1881 and since 1897 we have held our main exhibitions at New Walk Museum & Art Gallery.
+Leicester.

 LSA Committee Minutes, 1880